Richardaeld/Fat_Racoon_Kitchen/README.md

     + Caused by:
         + Having over ten favorite recipes and wanting to remove a recipe that's outside the **10 Recently Favorited Recipes**'s ten recipe ceiling.
     + Attempted Fix(s):
-        + None, discovered to late in project to attempt a fix.
+        + None.
+This was discovered to late in project to attempt a fix.
     + Thought(s):
         + The original fix, added the ability to remove recipes from the users favorite list while the user was on their profile page.
 This was added to allow users to remove recipes that had been deleted and would not be otherwise removable from their favorites list.